Transportable tablespaces can be used to copy a set of

 o domain indexes

-o 8.0-compatible advanced queues with multiple recipients.
+o 8.0-compatible advanced queues with multiple

 There are 4 steps to transport a tablespace